GuardianShieldOfficial/Filterlist/README.md

 ## 📂 Available Lists

 ### ✅ Mobile Filter List
-Blocks mobile-specific ad networks, telemetry, and analytics from major OEMs like Xiaomi, Realme, OnePlus, and Samsung.
+This filterlist is for use in mobile extensions like AdGuard Content Blocker and uBlock Origin for Firefox mobile.

 - **File:** `mobile.txt`
 - **Expires:** 1 day
 - **Direct URL:** [https://raw.githubusercontent.com/GuardianShieldOfficial/Filterlist/refs/heads/main/mobile.txt](https://raw.githubusercontent.com/GuardianShieldOfficial/Filterlist/refs/heads/main/mobile.txt)

-### ✅ Universal/General Filter List
+### ✅ Desktop Filter List
-Covers a wide range of common ad servers, trackers, analytics tools, and fingerprinting scripts across the web.
+This Filterlist is for use in desktop extensions like uBlock Origin and Adblock Plus.

 - **File:** `desktop.txt`
 - **Expires:** 1 day